Get insider access

 See our review

-2. Best Upper Mid-Range Windows Laptop
+2. Best Mid-Range Windows Laptop

 If you want a more modest mid-range model, check out the Lenovo Yoga 7i 16 (2023).
-Its large display gives you plenty of room for split-screen multitasking and supports pen input.
+Its large display gives you plenty of room for split-screen multitasking, and it supports pen input.
 You can choose between an FHD+ or QHD+ panel; we recommend the latter, as it's sharper and brighter.
 The display's glossy finish doesn't handle reflections well, so you may have some visibility issues in well-lit settings.
 Build quality is excellent, and while it isn't as portable as the LG gram 14 (2023) above, it's still relatively easy to carry around, thanks to its thin and light design.
 A stylus is included in the box; our only complaint is that the plastic pen holder feels rather janky, as it plugs into the USB-A port and can potentially break the port if you aren't careful.

 This laptop is available with Intel 13th Gen U- and P-series CPUs, which are plenty fast for general productivity tasks like web browsing, text processing, presentations, and spreadsheets.
 There's Wi-Fi 6E wireless connectivity, a fingerprint sensor and IR camera for biometrics, and tons of ports, including two Thunderbolt 4s and an HDMI.
 Its 1080p webcam isn't bad; the image has a fair amount of fine details but an unnatural tint, and the microphone picks up some background noise.
 You can get this laptop directly from Lenovo if you have trouble finding it elsewhere.